twf2360/Newtons-Cradle/code/txt/notes.md

             - there may be an issue if the timestep is too high in calculating overlaps
                 - currently -> 0.01 doesn't work, 0.001 does
             - first few collisions work, things get weird after :confused:
+                - Possible solution!!!
+Is it due to the differences between euler and EC?

         -put the collision handler, and the calculator without collisions, in seperate functions :white_check_mark: